Blockchain Networks: Mainnet, Testnet, Stagenet

 Blockchain network consists of nodes interacting with each other.

 The following blockchain networks are based on the Waves protocol:

-- Mainnet is the core Waves network where cryptocurrencies possess real economic value and nodes that generate blocks are rewarded with native coins from the protocol and also the transaction fees paid by the participants.
+- Mainnet is the core Waves network where tokens have real value and nodes that generate blocks are rewarded with native coins from the protocol and also the transaction fees paid by the participants.

 - Testnet is the network for application testing.
 Testnet provides the same functionalities as Mainnet.
 However, on Testnet you can obtain WAVES tokens for free using Faucet, so you can run in your project without the risk of losing real money.

 - Stagenet is the experimental network.
 Waves team tests protocol functionalities on Stagenet before they are deployed on Testnet and Mainnet, so you can try out the new features and give your feedback.
 If you want to launch a Stagenet node, get WAVES tokens on lease, ask a question or leave a comment, join the stagenet channel in Discord.
 Please note: experimental functionalities may work unstably and blockchain height rollbacks are possible.

 Moreover, you can setup your own custom blockchain network based on WAVES protocol.

 ⚠️ Note that blockchain data (accounts, transactions, tokens) are different in networks.

 You can lunch your node in any blockchain network.
 Select the network using the